Cactaceae

 Trichocereus glaucus

 Bushy cactus that grows to 4-6′ tall then tends to go prostrate.
-Blue-gray stems with 7-9 ribs and spines as long as 1.5″.
+Slender blue-gray stems with 7-9 ribs and spines as long as 1.5″.
 The spines are at first amber red then turn black and eventually gray.
 White night-blooming flowers.
-A desireable and seldom seen species native to southern Peru.
+A desirable and seldom seen species native to southern Peru.
 Z9a-b

 Trichocereus huascha (=Helianthocereus huascha, Lobivia huascha)